 DRAFT Policy Recommendation 19-1

-WSSPC recommends that each coastal state, province, and territory emergency management agency work with coastal jurisdictions to develop evacuation plans for both near-source and distant-source tsunamis, and supplement these emergency plans with a preparedness education campaign focusing on instructions to evacuate based on ground shaking, that ensures all populated coastal areas in the WSSPC coastal states, territories and provinces are guided by at least one type of system, appropriate to local conditions.
+WSSPC recommends that each coastal state, province, territory and tribal emergency management agency work with coastal jurisdictions to develop evacuation plans for both near-source and distant-source tsunamis, and supplement these emergency plans with a preparedness education campaign focusing on instructions to evacuate based on ground shaking, that ensures all populated coastal areas in the WSSPC coastal states, territories and provinces are guided by at least one type of system, appropriate to local conditions.
 Strong coordination should also occur between and among federal partners, such as the U.S. Geological Survey (USGS), National Oceanic and Atmospheric Administration (NOAA), and the Federal Emergency Management Agency (FEMA) and state/academic institutions developing earthquake early warning system (EEW) technologies, expanding upon the WSSPC Policy Recommendation on Earthquake Early Warning, to ensure appropriate community response to both earthquake and tsunami alerts.

 Executive Summary